 Another feature of the console is dashboard graphs, which offer default views of your overall spending, as well as month-to-date spend and service consumption by each group.

-Related content: Read our guide to AWS cost management (coming soon)
+Related content: Read our guide to AWS cost management

 While AWS offers Savings Plans, RIs and spot instances for reducing EC2 cost, these all have inherent challenges: